devopsengineers/devopsengineers.github.io/content/posts/resume_advice/index.md

 This is excellent!
 It briefly mentions 'the thing you worked with', and then puts a nice five-figure dollar number right at the end.
 This is crucial for making that human connection.

 ## Consider The Human
-Once the AI has had its way with your resume, and it is delivered to an Actual Human™, more often than not that human is _not_ going to be particularly technical.
-Put yourself in their shoes for a minute:  They'll be going cross-eyed, staring at dozens of resumes full of unfamiliar tech-jargon, with no real way to relate 'the thing that was done' back to something they understand or care about.
-The 'dollars or time saved' recommendation above bypasses this entirely.
+Once the AI has had its way with your resume and it is delivered to an Actual Human™, that human is _not_ going to be particularly technical.
+Put yourself in their shoes for a minute:  This person will be going cross-eyed, staring at dozens of resumes full of unfamiliar tech-jargon, with no real way to relate 'the thing that was done' back to something they understand or care about.
+The 'dollars earned or time saved' point above bypasses this entirely.
 You and your peers may care what a 'kubernetes' is, but normal people don't even know how to pronounce it.

 When your bullet-point says "I deployed a flibbitygibbit with the shnozwarfle _and saved the company $30k/mo every month until the end of time_", that's a relatable (and therefor memorable) sentence.
 Jargon only impresses your fellow nerds, and at this stage your resume is so far away from being parsed by nerd-eyeballs it might as well be on the far side of the moon.
 Make a connection with the normal human who has to wade through mountains of jargon and nerd-talk, and you'll land interviews.

-This point is so important, we heartily recommend that if you can't get down to 'a number' (dollars earned, time saved, etc) for a bullet-point, strongly consider removing the line from your resume.
+This point is so important, we recommend that if you can't get down to 'a number' (dollars earned, time saved, etc) for a bullet-point, strongly consider removing it from your resume.
 For numbers you don't know, you can make an in-good-faith guesstimation.
 You can also reach out to old bosses/coworkers and ask them to help you ballpark a number.
 You don't have to defend this in a court of law or for a doctoral dissertation.
 No one is going to leap over the interview table yelling "FRAUD!
 YOU CLAIM SAVINGS OF 10 hours per week per engineer AND IT WAS ONLY 7!!!!"

 ## Busting The Length Myth
-The most pernicious 'rule' from the beforetimes that needs to go, is 'your resume should never be longer than one or two pages'.
-This may be fine for folks early in their careers, but for those of us who have been doing it awhile, it forces us to minimize our valuable experience and professional contributions.
+The most pernicious needs-to-go 'rule' from the beforetimes is, 'your resume should never be longer than one or two pages'.
+This may be fine for folks (very) early in their careers, but for those of us who have been in the trenches for some time, abiding forces us to minimize our valuable experience and professional contributions.
 This field values results, and if it takes you 5-10 pages to communicate _otherwise concisely-formatted_ results, so much the better.
 "All killer, no filler" should be the guiding principle.

 ## The Rewrite
 Here's one potential way to rewrite the sample-resume at the beginning, using the tips outlined here: